BAS due dates 2026–27: Monthly, quarterly, and annual deadlines

 BAS due dates 2026-27: Lodgement & payment deadlines

-Here are the key BAS due dates for the financial year 2026-27 in Australia based on ATO rules, including the extra concession (extension) if you lodge through a registered BAS/tax agent and electronically under the ATO’s BAS Agent Lodgment Program:
+The BAS due dates for the 2026–27 financial year depend on your GST reporting cycle.
+Use the tables below to find your monthly, quarterly or annual lodgement deadline, including the extra concession (extension) if you lodge through a registered BAS/tax agent and electronically under the ATO’s BAS Agent Lodgment Program:

 Monthly BAS statements are generally due on the 21st day of the following month.
-The table below outlines the BAS due dates 2026-27.
+Unlike eligible quarterly BAS lodgements, monthly BAS statements do not usually qualify for extended lodgement deadlines through a registered BAS or tax agent.
+The table below outlines the monthly BAS due dates for the 2026–27 financial year.

 Monthly BAS due dates 2026–27